Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Monte Carlo simulation

+In the Monte Carlo experiment, we start by evaluating the features of the $LR$ test for the lag selection in Eq. (\ref{eq:LR}).
+To that end, we test sequentially $H_0:\beta_j=0$ over $J$ steps at a significance level $\alpha$.
+Since the DGP is a fourth--order process, we expect to have a high rejection rate when the null involves a zero restriction on coefficients $\beta_j, \ j=1,\ldots,4$.
+In order to confirm the expected low rate of rejections, we extend the sequence of testing of further $\beta_j$'s, up to $J=6$.

+Looking at the Table \ref{tab:seq_test}, where we report the percentages of rejections for different VaR coverage levels $\tau=0.01, 0.05, 0.1$ at the nominal significance level of $\alpha=5\%$ across replications, we validate the good behavior of the test.
+Overall, the sequential test procedure satisfactorily identifies the number of lags to be included in the MF--QR model, with the performance improving with the number of observations, especially for $H_0:\beta_4=0$; for the latter case, the percentage of rejections of the null increases considerably across coverage levels when $N=5000$.

-As per the small sample properties of our estimator, the averages of the Monte Carlo parameters ($\hat\gamma$) across replications for three levels of $\tau$ with the estimated MSE relative to the true values are reported in Tables \ref{tab:MC_0.01}, \ref{tab:MC_0.05} and \ref{tab:MC_0.10}.
-In the same tables, the first column reports the true values for the parameters: as a result of the quantile regression estimation we get $\hat\gamma(\tau)$, which is then turned back into the value of $\hat \gamma$, noting that $\gamma(\tau)=\gamma F^{-1}(\tau)$ where $F^{-1}(\tau)= \inf \left\lbrace z_{i,t}: F(z_{i,t}) \geq \tau \right\rbrace$, as mentioned by \cite{Koenker:Zhao:1996} (p.
-796).\footnote{As per the nuisance parameter $\omega_2$, the grid search is done over 100 values and the applied rescaling factor is equal to $1$, as its value is unaffected by $\tau$.} Overall, the proposed model presents good finite sample properties: independently of the $\tau$ level chosen, for small sample sizes, the estimates appear, in general, slightly biased, although, reassuringly, the MSE of the estimates relative to the true values always decreases as the sample period increases.
+Turning to the small sample properties of our estimator, the evaluation is done in terms of the original coefficients in the DGP, collected in the vector $\Theta= \left(\beta_0,\theta,\beta_1,\ldots,\beta_q\right)$, using the relationship with the quantile regression parameters $\Theta_\tau$, i.e., $\Theta=\Theta_\tau / F^{-1}(\tau)$. \footnote{As per the parameter $\omega_2$, the grid search is done over 100 values and the applied rescaling factor is equal to $1$, as its value is unaffected by $\tau$.} In Tables \ref{tab:MC_0.01}, \ref{tab:MC_0.05} and \ref{tab:MC_0.10} we report the Monte Carlo averages of the parameters ($\hat\Theta$) across replications for three levels of $\tau$, and the estimated Mean Squared Errors relative to the true values.

+Overall, the proposed model presents good finite sample properties: independently of the $\tau$ level chosen, for small sample sizes, the estimates appear, in general, slightly biased, although, reassuringly, the MSE of the estimates relative to the true values always decreases as the sample period increases.